arassec/igor/module-misc/src/main/resources/doc/sort-by-timestamp-pattern-action.md

-# 'Sort by timestamp pattern' Action
+# 'Sort by Timestamp Pattern' Action

 ## Description
 This action sorts data items based on a timestamp inside a value of the input data.